Marco214/Bachelor-Thesis/README.md

 https://drive.google.com/file/d/1FDKBLfW4oOdwWneEGDyPoRNyoXXkLCgS/view

 The two instance files have to be in the same folder as the three approaches and the simulator file to test the techniques from the experiments.
+To repeat the experiments from the thesis, you can run each file of the three approaches.

 If you want to have a look at the complete data from the BPI Challenge 2017, you can download it at: https://data.4tu.nl/articles/dataset/BPI_Challenge_2017/12696884/1